HKUST-CSIT5970-25S/assignment-1-wxxlamp/README.md

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

-    <u>In the same region, the netwwork performance between instances of the same type is better than it of the different type.
+    <u style="color: skyblue">In the same region, the netwwork performance between instances of the same type is better than it of the different type.
 For example, `m5.larg`e` connects to `c5n.large` is slowly while `m5.large` connects to another `m5.large` is quickly</u>

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.